fenago/react-graphql-course/md/lab_5.md

 React PropTypes
 ---------------

-An essential feature of React is passing the properties to the child components.
-These can be anything from basic strings to numbers, but also complete components.
-We have already seen all of the scenarios in our application.

-Developers that are new to your code base need to read through all of the components and identify which properties they can accept.

-React offers a way to describe properties from within each component.
-Documenting the properties of your components makes it easier for other developers to understand your React components.

-We will take a look at how to do this with an example in our [Post] component.

 There are two React features that we did have covered yet, as follows:

 -   If your components have optional parameters, it can make sense to